Stop losing winnable deals

 • Perceived low ROI – customers may cancel if they don’t think their results warrant the investment.

-Why is predicting customer churn so important?
+Why is predicting churn so important?

 Predicting customer churn is crucial for businesses because it allows them to take proactive measures to retain their customer base and improve their bottom line.